uptonking/nostalgia-studio-v2023/datalking/pgd-ui-tokens/README.md

 # overview
 - compile w3c compliant design tokens to css variables and js variables
 # usage
+- write your design tokens in `./src/tokens/theme-tailwind.tokens.json`
+  - everytime tokens are updated, you need to rebuild using `npm run build:tokens`
+  - the building outputs to `./src/outputs`; don't edit files in this folder

 ```typescript
 // import css variables at the entry of your application